Campaign Finance and the Super Pac

-This can’t help problems with viagra but be a problem.
+This can’t help but be a problem.
 That being said, to put it in perspective we will spend more on Halloween candy this year than on the presidential election.
 I think this makes a good argument for public financing of elections.
 It’s hard to decide who gets the money then, but if we can do that, a billion or 2 is a tiny drop in the bucket every 4 years compared to our budget.
 Wouldn’t a fair election not bought and paid for by the super rich and corporations be worth it?

 Note that this infographic is out of date from this spring.
 I think it makes a good point though.
 Just add a few hundred mil to each of the numbers.